A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 - Strategic language: justify, anticipate, compare.

-- Observable objectives: active listening, time management, task sharing.
+- Observable goals: active listening, time management, task sharing.

 Modelling: thinking out loud, guiding without doing it for them

-Teacher stanceAdults don’t “play instead of” students.
-They unfold the logic, ask questions and let the group test its own ideas.
+Teacher stanceAdults do not “play instead of” the students.
+They unfold the logic, ask questions and let the group test its choices.

-- Verbal prompts: “What are your options?
-What are you risking?”.
+- Verbalise: “What are your options?
+What are you risking?”

-- Valuing the process, not only the final score.
+- Value the process, not only the final score.

 - Tempo that is readable on stream and manageable in class.